DomainNER/NamedEntityRecognizer/README.md

 ## Codes:
 The codes for deep learning.
-The NER.ipynb is the complete notebook
+The NER.ipynb is the complete notebook.
 The NER_deep_learning.ipynb only has the deep learning part for quick experimentation and additions.

 ## References: